DIY Thieves Cleaner Recipe

 Can I just use tap water?

 I don’t trust the tap water where I live at all.
-Using distilled or filtered water ensures my homemade cleaners are chemical-free.
+Using distilled or filtered water ensures my homemade thieves cleaner is chemical-free.

 With that being said, if you’re not worried about the safety of your tap water, by all means, use that instead.